Reflection positivity and invertible topological phases: Abstract

 \section{Abstract}

 We implement an extended version of reflection positivity (Wick-rotated unitarity) for invertible topological quantum field theories and compute the abelian group of deformation classes using stable homotopy theory.
-This produces a general formula for the group of Symmetry Protected Topological (SPT) phases in terms of Thom's bordism spectra; the only input is the dimension and symmetry group.
+We apply these field theory considerations to lattice systems, assuming the existence and validity of low energy effective field theory approximations, and thereby produce a general formula for the group of Symmetry Protected Topological (SPT) phases in terms of Thom's bordism spectra; the only input is the dimension and symmetry type.
 We provide computations for fermionic systems in physically relevant dimensions.
 Other topics include symmetry in quantum field theories, a relativistic 10-fold way, the homotopy theory of relativistic free fermions, and a topological spin-statistics theorem.

-{ \reftext{References} [3]{ \begingroup \tmp{#3} \ifx\tmp\reftext \indentlabel{\phantom{1}\;\;} #3 \else\indentlabel{\ignorespaces#1 #2.\;\;}#3 \fi\endgroup} }
+{ \reftext{References} [3]{ \begingroup \tmp{#3} \ifx\tmp\reftext#3 \else\indentlabel{\ignorespaces#1 #2.\;\;}#3 \fi\endgroup} }